jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/storage/storage.md

     - DS2: Legacy, uses HDD for lower cost, not recommended
     - RA3: with managed storage, allows you to optimize your datawarehouse by scaling and paying for compute and storage independently.

 > By having the data located in both Amazon S3 and Redshift you are increasing the costs without a good reason.
 You can consider Redshift Spectrum instead.
+> However, if you have a need that data will be modified using SQL for custom processing, store the data in Amazon Redshift
+> database (Data Warehouse), rather than S3 (Data Lake).

 ### Nodes and Slices